claudiusnascimento/recaptcha-v3/README.md

 #### Simple implementation of Google Recpatcha V3 to use in Laravel.
-Suport multiple forms in same page
+Support multiple forms in same page

 ### How to use: